 The City Council has approved new prioritizing criteria (to match Rule 20A requirements), and approved a new list of prioritized projects.
 The Council also approved creation of the next two Underground Utility Districts: Fair Oaks \$2 million and Wolfe Road \$3.5 million.
 These were submitted to PG&E, and are in the queue with other projects, state-wide, for design and implementation.
 PG&E reports that this process could take 2 to 5 years.
-Staff also prepared the next two districts, Homestead Road West, and Homestead Road East, for Council Consideration in early 2011.
+Staff has also prepared the next two districts, Homestead Road West, and Homestead Road East, for Council Consideration in early 2011.
+If approved, those would move forward in FY 2013/14.